Side jobs for teachers looking for an easy summer gig!

 This is one of the more popular companies when you are looking for side hustles for teachers, and they will only take qualified individuals who have or are working towards a 4-year degree.

 VIPKid is a company that helps Chinese children learn English, taught via video call.

 There are no specific set hours that you have to do, but they do ask that you try to be available during the peak hours in China for this, which is usually around 6-10 pm during the week.

-This tutoring company takes all of the hard work out of having to find students to tutor, by sending them right to you.
+This tutoring company takes all of the hard work out of finding students to tutor by sending them right to you.

-Not only do you get to teach your favorite subjects, but you also get to teach students of all levels, from high school to professionals.
+Not only do you teach your favorite subjects, but you also teach students of all levels, from high school to professionals.